 First, Change Your Passwords

-- If you're at risk, then change your Apple ID immediately, as well as your iTunes ID (if it's different).
+- To make sure you're not at risk for any security issues, change your Apple ID immediately, as well as your iTunes ID (if it's different).
 This is the key to your iCloud, which can control almost everything in your device: from your contacts to your photostream to your email.

 Second, Understand How Apps Interact With iCloud

 - Find My iPhone — iCloud provides no privacy controls for Find My iPhone because it's designed for your personal use if your iPhone is misplaced.
-Once someone has your Apple ID info, they can find the location of your iPhone and, by proxy, you.
-This feature is installed by default with iOS 5 and 6, but needs to be enabled through Settings.
+Once someone has your Apple ID info, he or she can find the location of your iPhone and, by proxy, you.
+This feature is installed by default with iOS 5 and 6 but needs to be enabled through Settings.
 You can find out when someone is tracking your iPhone from another device by going to Settings > Location Services > Find My iPhone > Turning "Status Bar Icon" to on.

-- iMessage — If your iMessage is associated with an email account (which is most likely if you've synced iMessage to an iPad or Mac), than these messages are accessible to anyone who can download the Messages app.
-That email account is most likely your Apple ID, and again, if your stalker has that information, then he or she can read every iMessage you send, remotely, on another device without your knowledge.
+- iMessage — If your iMessage is associated with an email account (which is most likely if you've synced iMessage to an iPad or Mac), then these messages are accessible to anyone who can download the Messages app.
+That email account is most likely your Apple ID, and again, if a hacker has that information, then he or she can read every iMessage you send, remotely, on another device without your knowledge.